 What Do Roses Smell Like?

-Like many flowers, roses primarily release their scent to attract pollinators.
+Like many flowers, the rose primarily releases its scent to attract pollinators.
 These fragrances are produced when oil-based compounds consisting of alcohols and sugars evaporate from the petals.

 Roses that release more oils produce stronger fragrances.
 The amount of oils released depends on several factors, including ambient temperature and time of day.
 Roses that have more petals or darker flowers usually produce more oils and, therefore, the most pungent fragrances.